On this page:

 - any costs involved in having your road vehicle meet State or Territory registration and insurance requirements.

-Delivery of your road vehicle into home consumption will only be authorised where Department of Immigration and Border Protection and Department of Agriculture requirements are met.
+Delivery of your road vehicle into home consumption will only be authorised where ours and the Department of Agricultures requirements are met.

 What not to do